by Ellen Isaacs

 Many bloodbaths and much pain.
 Many overseas tragic events have been forgotten, some hardly noticed as they occurred, especially if Americans were not killed.
 And many have been committed by those we label liberals, progressives, humanitarians – – Democrats.
 We must not forget that Democrats support military and political hegemony as devotedly as any other leaders of US capitalism, much moreso than Trump’s domestically based supporters like the Koch and Mercer families.
-His isolationism is even more worrisome to the liberal ruling class than his blatant white supremacy and incompetence with respect to Covid-19.
-More urgent than quelling the protests over racism and mitigating the mass evictions, unemployment, and lack of health insurance is retaining resources, pipelines, cheap labor and bases overseas.
+Trump’s isolationism is even more worrisome to the liberal ruling class than his blatant white supremacy and incompetence with respect to Covid-19.
+For Democrats, more urgent than quelling the protests over racism and mitigating the mass evictions, unemployment, and lack of health insurance is retaining resources, pipelines, cheap labor and bases overseas.

 To many nonwhite, immigrant, unemployed, and humane workers, Trump is so repulsive that his replacement with a Democrat is desperately desired, and that is why it is imperative that we recall the criminal legacy of that party.
 In this essay, we will review only the Democrats’ imperialist endeavors since the end of World War II, not to imply that mainstream Republicans are any less guilty.

 Truman: Mass Murder in Asia

 We begin with one of the most heinous crimes, the dropping of two atom bombs on Hiroshima and Nagasaki at the end of World War II, killing 300,000 civilians on impact and many others later.
 Moreover, this genocidal act was unnecessary to end the war with Japan, but served mainly to alert the Soviet Union to the military might of the US as the Cold War got underway. (https://multiracialunity.org/2020/07/23/atomic-terror-rained-on-japan-a-u-s-rulers-executed-holocaust/)